 - run campaigns

-What it means to get permission from an advertiser
+What does it mean to get permission from a marketer

 - The app appears in your account.

 - You can set up integrations with ad networks for the app (with the exception of some networks that require configuration by the app owner).